BUIDLwithCartesi/cartesi-vscode-extension/README.md

                                    ╚═════╝ ╚═╝  ╚═╝╚═╝  ╚═╝   ╚═╝   ╚══════╝╚══════╝╚═╝
                                                  visual studio Code Extension

-Cartesi visual studio extention provides seamless support for compiling, debuging and testing smart contract diretly with in VS code.
+Cartana visual studio extention provides seamless support for compiling, debuging and testing smart contract diretly with in VS code.
 It enhances developer experiance and productivity, especially when using the github codespaces, by enabling unifide managment of front-end and back-end development with in the same repository.

 # 🚀 Getting Started

-  1, Install a cartesi extention
+  1, Install a Cartana extention

   2, open the VS code sidebar